rumbimoyo/Work-readiness-digital-portfolio/business-communication/reflection.md

 # 💼 Business Communication

 This section highlights my professional communication development through both theoretical and practical experiences.
-Effective communication ensures that ideas are expressed clearly, tasks are understood, and collaboration happens smoothly — qualities essential in any professional environment.
+Effective communication ensures that ideas are expressed clearly, tasks are understood, and collaboration happens smoothly, qualities essential in any professional environment.
 Here, I present three artefacts that demonstrate my ability to apply communication theory in real workplace settings.

 ---